William III of Nevers: Family

-He was a son of William II of Nevers and his wife Adelaide.
-The ancestry of his mother is unknown.

-His brother Renaud of Nevers was Count of Torrene until his death in 1148, while participating in the Second Crusade.
+William was a son of William II of Nevers and his wife Adelaide.
+His brother Renaud of Nevers was Count of Tonnerre until his death in 1148, while participating in the Second Crusade.
 Robert of Nevers, another brother, is only mentioned in a charter dating to 1134.
 Their sister Anne of Nevers was married with William VIII, Count of Auvergne, also known as "William the Old" (reign 1155–1182).
 They were parents to Robert IV, Count of Auvergne (reign 1182–1194).

 Life account

-He is recorded as co-signing legal decisions by his father in charter dating to 1121 and 1134.
+William is recorded as co-signing legal decisions by his father in charter dating to 1121 and 1134.
 On 21 September 1137, Orderic Vitalis records him accompanying Geoffrey V of Anjou in his entry in the Duchy of Normandy, as part of the conflict between Matilda, Countess of Anjou and her cousin Stephen of England.
 Their struggle lasted from 1135 to 1154 and is known as The Anarchy.

-William III joined Louis VII of France in the Second Crusade.
+William joined Louis VII of France in the Second Crusade.
 On 21 August 1148, his father died and William III succeeded him in Nevers and Auxerre.
 He is considered to have succeeded his younger brother in Tonnere at about the same time.

 Marriage

-William III married Ida of Sponheim.
-She was a daughter of Engelbert, Duke of Carinthia and Uta of Passau.
-They had at least five children:
+William married Ida of Sponheim.
+She was the daughter of Engelbert, Duke of Carinthia and Uta of Passau.
+They had: